stevennoctavianus/SC2002-BTO-Management-System-New/README.md

 ---

-## ⚖️ License

-This project is licensed under the MIT License.
-Feel free to explore, use, and extend it.

----

 ## 🎓 About

 A role-based Java CLI system for managing Singapore's BTO application and housing process, developed for **NTU SC2002: Object-Oriented Design & Programming**.